sitiusAI/text2image-free/README.md

 Here you can use any text2image pipeline model available to huggingface.
 Simply set the model field with the huggingface model id field (it should look like **username/model**)

+response will contain an url to the image

 ### GET https://api.sitius.tech/gen